aymannedaa/simple-node-server/README.md

 - Clone this repo and cd ```simple-node-server/Ansible```.
 - Make a directory with the name ```.keystore```.
 - Copy the instance key downloaded earlier to the ```.keystore``` folder.
-- Go to hosts file and change the ip address of the instance(s) with that of your own instance (if you plan to use only one instance remove the line starting with ```ubuntu-server-2```).
+- Go to hosts file and change the ip address of the instance with that of your own instance.
+- For the nginx-setup-playbook.yml change all occurances of ```muistini.com``` with the domain name that you own.
+- Change the A record of the domain name you own to point to the IP address of your AWS EC2 instance.

 ## Run Ansible